-Design a LinkedIn profile that sets you up for successful conversations, launches relationships, and brings you opportunities.
+Design a LinkedIn profile that sets you up for successful conversations, launches relationships, and brings you opportunities through your personal brand.

 1. Choose a professional headshot as your profile picture

-A picture which shows you in business casual attire and a smile is best.
-Your picture should be warm, inviting, and polished.
+A picture that shows you in business casual attire and a smile is best.
+Your picture should be warm, inviting, and polished, showcasing your personal brand.
 It is the first thing someone sees as they click on your page.
 In addition, your background/header picture should also be relevant to your work.
 It should not be a random sunset photo you took on your last vacation.
 This is another visual opportunity to showcase your expertise and knowledge.

 2. Aim for 3 paragraphs for your ‘About’ section

 Focus your first paragraph on your current role, location, and focus.
 Highlight how many years you’ve been in your current role and at your current company.
 Add the number of years of experience you’ve had in that field.
 For your second paragraph, include things that make you stand out and your accomplishments.
-Also add other interesting details or facts related to the work you do.
+Also, add other interesting details or facts related to the work you do.
 Lastly, in your third paragraph, build your brand further by mentioning other related work you’ve done that has influenced you to be where you’re at now.
 You can also include interests and memberships outside of work that are professional.
 Utilizing your leadership communication skills to craft your 'about' section is incredibly important to set the right tone.

 3. Make your current employment detailed

 Show off how much you love your current job.
 Write it as though you are the voice of your organization.
 Represent the company culture in the best light possible.
 People can tell if you are writing to lure in recruiters or seeking to grow your current business, so it's important to use your best leadership communication skills.
 Compare your description of your current position to previous positions.
 Make sure your current one is longer and more impressive.
 Your current role is what people are most interested in learning about.
 If you are in transition, include the progression of roles within your organization here.
-Add your responsibilities and accomplishments during each year.
+Add your responsibilities and accomplishments each year.
 If you are using LinkedIn for business development, write the description you would share with a customer or client (not an internal description).

 4. Keep your previous employment simple